 Overusing dates and making Healthy Desserts with Dates too sweet

-Yes, dates are healthy—but they’re still high in natural sugars.
+Yes, dates are healthy, but theyโre still high in natural sugars.
 If you’re not careful with portions, your healthy dessert can quickly turn into a calorie bomb.

 Avoid these common mistakes: